shacker/tangelo/README.md

 A demo video of the core concepts can be viewed [here](https://www.youtube.com/watch?v=K5676XDifrs)

-*This is a gallery system for Python coders who also happen to be Flickr users, not for the general public.* If you want a gallery system that doesn’t require writing or maintaining code, or if you are not familiar with Django, this project is not for you (try WordPress, or  quareSpace, or Lightroom Portfolios instead).
+*This is a gallery system for Python coders who also happen to be Flickr users, not for the general public.* If you want a gallery system that doesn’t require writing or maintaining code, or if you are not familiar with Django, this project is not for you (try WordPress, or  SquareSpace, or Lightroom Portfolios instead).

 Anyone is free to help themselves to this source code, or even to make pull requests, but I will not support users who are learning Django or trying to deploy their first Django website.